Srinithi-S-2001/corona-virus-awareness-page/README.md

 # corona-virus-awareness-page
-this is a web page on the imformation related to symptoms,treatment of corona virus this is a small webpage related to the awareness on corona virus designed using html(basics)
+this is a web page on the information related to symptoms and treatment of corona virus this is a small webpage related to the awareness on corona virus designed using html(basics)
 Reference: